Purchases made through links earn us a small commission, at no extra cost to you.

 Since we knew this was going to be a long day of hiking, we started our Fitz Roy trek at 8:15 am.
 This would give us enough time to enjoy a leisurely lunch at Laguna de los Tres and arrive back in town around suppertime.

 Excitedly we set off on Sendero al Fitz Roy, following the path towards the mountains.
-Soon the trail turned left and headed up a forested hill that offered nice views of El Chaltén and Rio de Las Vueltas.
+Soon the trail turned left and headed up a forested hill that offered pleasing views of El Chaltén and Rio de Las Vueltas.

 The trail continued to climb, eventually exiting the trees and arriving at Mirador Rio de las Vueltas, a viewpoint overlooking the river valley.
-From here we could see the river winding across the wide, flat plains of the mountain-framed valley.
+From here we could see the river winding across the wide, flat plains of the valley.

 After the viewpoint the trail started making its way across a shrub-covered slope, still showing off a fantastic view of the river valley to our right.
 We were only a short ways into the Fitz Roy hike but were already impressed by the scenery.